 Sugar plays many roles in foods.
 While some can be achieved with other sweeteners, certain functions are unique to sugar.
 This can make it difficult to reduce or remove the amount of sugar in certain recipes.
 If you are trying to reduce the amount of sugar in a home recipe, it is best to experiment by reducing the amount used by small increments and see if the taste, texture, and colour remain to your preference.

-For example, in the regular and “No Sugar Added” ice creams below, the "No Sugar Added" ice cream has 60% less sugars, but is slightly higher in fat and total Calories as compared to the reference ice cream.
-Based on its Nutrition Facts table, this "No Sugar Added" ice cream is sweetened with a sugar alcohol (maltitol, 8 grams per 1/2 cup of ice cream).
+For example, the "No Sugar Added" ice cream below has 50% less sugars, but is slightly higher in fat and total Calories as compared to the reference “regular” ice cream.
+Based on its List of Ingredients and Nutrition Facts table, this "No Sugar Added" ice cream is sweetened with sucralose and a sugar alcohol (maltitol, 13 grams per 3/4 cup of ice cream).

 For more information, additional resources include: